onnela-lab/forest/forest/sycamore/README.md

   * `most_common_answer`: A user's most common answer to a question.

-* `survey_submits_summary.csv`: For each survey id and beiwe id, this file provides the following summaries:
+* `submits_summary.csv`: For each survey id and beiwe id, this file provides the following summaries:
   * `num_surveys`: The number of surveys issued to the user in the given timeframe.
+This is calculated from the provided config file.
   * `num_completed_surveys`: The number of surveys the user submitted in the given timeframe.
 A completed survey is considered a survey that was completed before the next survey was deployed to the user.
   * `avg_time_to_submit`: The average amount of time that lapses between the survey getting deployed and the user submitting the survey.
+* `submits_data.csv`: For each survey id and beiwe id, this file provides survey timings details summarized in `submits_summary.csv`

 ## Data:
 Methods are designed for use on the `survey_timings` data from the Beiwe app.